-Anton Mazzanovich was an author, soldier, and thespian; he served with Troop F, 6th Cavalry, 1881-1882, in Arizona and New Mexico.
-Anton was also a stage carpenter and mechanic with New York theater companies.
+Anton Mazzanovich was an author, thespian, and soldier who served with Troop F of the 6th Cavalry from 1881-82 in both Arizona and New Mexico.
+Mazzanovich later wrote several books on life in the West and went on to work in New York as a stage carpenter and mechanic in local theater companies.